Creating Processes

 Actions

-Actions are the "next steps" that can come from any movement on a process task once a process step moves to a completed status.
-These can be as simple as a stage change to the overall process or as complicated as creating a new service and starting an additional process.
+Actions are the next steps that can result from any movement on a process task once a process step reaches a completed status.
+These can range from a simple stage change in the overall process to creating a new service and starting an additional process.
+Actions are where automation truly comes to life, enabling your processes to trigger subsequent work without manual intervention.
 To formulate Actions, complete the following steps:

 1. On the Process Task record page, click the caret in the Actions section and select New.